Owonsmart/iotnews/_posts/2025-11-03--WiFi-Energy-Meter-with-Tuya-The-Complete-Guide-to-Smart-Power-Monitoring-for-Split-Phase-Systems.md

 layout: post
 title: "WiFi Energy Meter with Tuya: The Complete Guide to Smart Power Monitoring for Split-Phase Systems"
 ---
 The global smart energy management market is projected to reach \$135.2 billion by 2028, according to MarketsandMarkets research.
 This growth is driven by commercial and industrial facilities seeking better ways to monitor and optimize their energy consumption.
-As a leading ​**WiFi energy meter manufacturer**​, we understand that businesses need more than just basic monitoring - they need reliable, integrable solutions that provide actionable insights.
+As a leading [**WiFi energy meter manufacturer**](https://www.owon-smart.com/energy-management/), we understand that businesses need more than just basic monitoring - they need reliable, integrable solutions that provide actionable insights.

 For facilities operating split-phase electrical systems common in North America, finding the right monitoring solution presents unique challenges.
 Traditional monitoring systems often require complex wiring and proprietary software, creating installation headaches and long-term vendor lock-in.
 This is where modern **WiFi energy meter with Tuya** technology creates new possibilities for commercial energy management.